 Emergencies are inherently dangerous.
 Natural disasters, terrorist attacks, mass power outages, and other community-wide emergencies not only threaten lives and property, they create opportunities for criminals.
 Some people might loot unattended stores.
 Others may commit robberies and assaults while law enforcement focuses on handling the emergency.
 These crimes can exacerbate the emergency, making it harder to handle the situation.
 This is why emergency management professionals also plan for the aftermath of emergencies and develop procedures to prevent and address crime.

 Good emergency management is vital in mitigating the impact of crime that arises during emergencies.
-It’s an important field for those interested in reducing crime, and one you can enter with the help of a degree such as an MS in Emergency Management.
+It’s an important field for those interested in reducing crime, and one you can enter with the help of a degree such as an MS in Criminal Justice with a specialization in Emergency Management.

 While any of the above degrees can help you start or advance your criminal justice career, you can also earn a degree specifically in criminal justice.
 But you don’t want to enroll in just any criminal justice degree program.
 Whether you’re earning a bachelor’s in criminal justice, a master’s in criminal justice, or a PhD in Criminal Justice, you want to attend a university that believes in cross-disciplinary education, bringing together human services, psychology, emergency management, and other fields of study in order to give you a complete understanding of criminal justice.